KeyloftStudios/farmind/README.md

 2. Extract the files from wherever you downloaded them to
 3. Open index.html (You will know if you extracted correctly if the text is all centered; will only load external files if downloaded as zip.)

+If you find any game-breaking issues, please e-mail us at keyloftstudios@gmail.com When sending us a message, please include:
+1) What room this error occured in
+2) What we can do to recreate the error